The Bankrate promise

 If you want to spend more time with family…

-If your family’s big on concerts, you can enjoy 8 percent back on tickets at Vivid Seats purchased with the Savor card through May 2020.
-The also card offers VIP entertainment experiences from football games to premier dining events.
+If your family’s big on concerts, you can enjoy 8 percent back on tickets at Vivid Seats purchased with the Savor card through Jan.
+31, 2022.
+The card also offers VIP entertainment experiences from football games to premier dining events.
 You can learn more about these VIP experiences, here.

 If you want to get out of credit card debt…

 Credit card debt is easy to slip into but can be difficult to shake.
-Make 2020 the year to pay it off for good (while earning rewards in the process).
+Make this the year to pay it off for good (while earning rewards in the process).

-Most importantly, there’s an 18-month zero percent introductory APR on balance transfers (13.99 percent — 23.99 percent variable APR after that).
+Most importantly, there’s an 18-month 0 percent introductory APR on balance transfers (14.24 percent – 24.24 percent variable APR after that).
 With this offer, you can take 18 months to knock out your credit card debt without owing additional money in interest.

 If you want to get better grades…